HarrisonWilde/famews/README.md

     -l ./logs/lstm_base/seed_1111 \
     --seed 1111 \
 ```
 Please not that for this audit we don't run the `AnalyseFeatImportanceGroup` stage as it requires to compute the SHAP values and this isn't supported for DL learning model.
-However, if you still want to run this stage you can directly provide the SHAP values as input to the pipeline (see `./famews/famews/fairness_check/README.md` for more details)
+However, if you still want to run this stage you can directly provide the SHAP values as input to the pipeline (see `./famews/famews/fairness_check/README.md` for more details).